-In the course of their duties, members will receive information, whether in reports or through debate, that is confidential.
+In the course of their duties Board members will occasionally receive information, whether in reports or through debate, that is confidential.
 This will generally be information that is either commercially sensitive or is personal to a particular individual or organisation.
 Accordingly, members agree not to use or disclose confidential information for any purpose other than the purpose for which the information was supplied to the member.

-Information received in capacity as an elected member
+Information received in capacity as a Community Board member

-Occasionally members will receive information from external parties, which is pertinent to the ability of the Council to properly perform its statutory duties.
-Where this occurs, and the information does not contravene the privacy of natural persons, the member will disclose such information to other members and/or the Chief Executive as soon as practicable.
+Occasionally Board members will receive information from external parties, which is pertinent to the ability of the Community Board or Council to properly perform its statutory duties.
+Where this occurs, and the information does not contravene the privacy of natural persons, the Board member will disclose such information to other members and/or the Chief Executive as soon as practicable.